Legitimate Overrides in Decentralized Protocols: Abstract

 \section{Abstract}

 Decentralized protocols claim immutable, rule-based execution, yet many embed emergency mechanisms such as chain-level freezes, protocol pauses, and account quarantines.
 These overrides are crucial for responding to exploits and systemic failures, but they expose a core tension: when does intervention preserve trust and when is it perceived as illegitimate discretion?
 With approximately \$10 billion in technical exploit losses potentially addressable by onchain intervention (2016--2026), the design of these mechanisms has high practical stakes, but current approaches remain ad hoc and ideologically charged.
 We address this gap by developing a \emph{Scope $\times$ Authority} taxonomy that maps the design space of emergency architectures along two dimensions: the precision of the intervention and the concentration of trigger authority.
-We formalize the resulting tradeoffs of a standing centralization cost versus containment speed and collateral disruption as a stochastic cost-minimization problem; and derive three testable predictions.
-Assessing these predictions against 705 documented exploit incidents, we find that containment time varies systematically by authority type; that losses follow a heavy-tailed distribution ($\alpha \approx 1.33$) concentrating risk in rare catastrophic events; and that community sentiment measurably modulates the effective cost of maintaining intervention capability.
-The analysis yields concrete design principles that move emergency governance from ideological debate towards quantitative engineering. \ifconcise An extended version of this paper with detailed incident analysis, supplementary figures, and expanded discussion is available \href{https://github.com/e3o8o/legitimate-overrides-paper/blob/main/paper/main.pdf}{here}. \fi
+We formalize the resulting tradeoffs of standing centralization cost, containment speed, and collateral disruption as a stochastic decision-support framework, and derive three empirical hypotheses from it.
+Assessing the framework against 705 documented exploit incidents, we find that containment time varies systematically by authority type, that losses follow a heavy-tailed distribution ($\alpha \approx 1.33$) concentrating risk in rare catastrophic events, and that community sentiment plausibly modulates the effective cost of maintaining intervention capability.
+Using scope breadth as a practical proxy for blast potential, we also find that narrower interventions (Account/Module) do not underperform broader ones (Protocol/Network) on containment success and are slightly faster at the median, giving partial empirical support to the scope-blast hypothesis.
+The analysis yields design guidance for emergency governance and reframes the problem as one of engineering tradeoffs rather than ideological debate.